markkolich/kolich-httpclient4-closure/README.md

 import com.google.gson.Gson;
 import com.google.gson.reflect.TypeToken;

-// Get a GSON instance that understands YourType. final Gson gson = ...;
+final Gson gson = ...; // Get a GSON instance.

-// Send the POST.
+// Send the POST, and if the request is successful, use the GSON instance
-final HttpResponseEither<HttpFailure,List<YourType>> g =
+// to unmarshal the response body to a valid List<YourType> object. final HttpResponseEither<HttpFailure,List<YourType>> g = new GsonOrHttpFailureClosure<List<YourType>>(
-  new GsonOrHttpFailureClosure<List<YourType>>(
     client, gson, new TypeToken<List<YourType>>(){}.getType()